modlfo/teensy-braids/README.md

 This project extracts the Mutable Instruments Braids macro oscillator and uses the analog output of the teensy as audio output.

+You can find the code in the main.cpp file.

 =============